awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 When you create a cache behavior, you specify the one origin from which you want CloudFront to get objects\.
 As a result, if you want CloudFront to distribute objects from all of your origins, you must have at least as many cache behaviors \(including the default cache behavior\) as you have origins\.
 For example, if you have two origins and only the default cache behavior, the default cache behavior will cause CloudFront to get objects from one of the origins, but the other origin will never be used\.

-For the current limit on the number of cache behaviors that you can add to a distribution, see [Amazon CloudFront Limits](http://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits_cloudfront) in the *Amazon Web Services General Reference*\.
-To request a higher limit, go to [https://console\.aws\.amazon\.com/support/home\#/case/create?issueType=service\-limit\-increase&limitType=service\-code\-cloudfront\-distributions](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-cloudfront-distributions)\.
+For the current limit on the number of cache behaviors that you can add to a distribution or to request a higher limit, see [General Limits on Web Distributions](cloudfront-limits.md#limits-web-distributions)\.

 ### Path Pattern<a name="DownloadDistValuesPathPattern"></a>